 In this tutorial, the Debezium SQL Server Connectors sink and source are explained.
-The configuration of the source connectors like installing, monitoring, and deploying is described in detail.
+The configuration of the source connectors, like installing, monitoring, and deploying is described in detail.
 Further, the real-time changes are captured through the connectors in the connector.
-In case you want to export data from various sources like SQL Server into your desired Database/destination, then Hevo Data is the right choice for you!Visit our Website to Explore Hevo
+If you want to export data from various sources like SQL Server into your desired Database/destination, then Hevo Data is the right choice for you!Visit our Website to Explore Hevo

 Share your experience of learning about Debezium SQL Server Connectors!
 Let us know in the comments section below!